 |Access to wK Statistics Menu||Yes||No||Yes||No|

-You can also invite users to your webKnossos organization, by clicking the
+As an admin or team manager, you can invite users to join your WEBKNOSSOS organization by clicking the

 Activating New Users

-Show Active Users Only filter at the top of the user list to activate new users.
+Show Active Users Only filter at the top of the user list to see/activate new users.

 Password Reset / Change Email Address

-Users can change their password by themselves if they are logged in.
-Password reset can be found by clicking on their username in the navigation bar in the top-right corner of the screen and selecting
+Users can change their account password by themselves if they are logged in.
+Password reset can be found by clicking on their user avatar in the navigation bar in the top-right corner of the screen and selecting